zhijing-jin/nlp-phd-global-equality/mpi_internship.md

-If you are interested in a research internship for 3-12 months (with an end date before Sept 1, 2025), we can host research interns at Max Planck Institute for Intelligent Systems, Tuebingen, Germany.
+If you are interested in a research internship, we can host research interns at Max Planck Institute for Intelligent Systems, Tuebingen, Germany.

 - **Affiliation:** [Empirical Inference department](https://ei.is.mpg.de/), hosted under [Zhijing Jin](https://zhijing-jin.com/) and Prof Bernhard Schoelkopf.